open-amos/dashboard/pages/index.md

 ---
-title: AMOS Data Platform
+title: Welcome to AMOS
 ---

-A demo environment illustrating how AMOS helps private market firms analyze funds, companies, deal pipeline, and performance metrics in one place.
+A sample workspace demonstrating how private market firms can bring all their data together in one unified platform.
+Explore the modules below to see how connected data supports faster analysis, more reliable reporting, and powerful automation.

 <div class="mx-auto max-w-6xl mt-8">
   <div class="grid grid-cols-1 md:grid-cols-2 lg:grid-cols-3 gap-4">